 “Stop drooling on my arm, Brain” and you’re suddenly awake and it’s not dog drool but ethanol coating your forearms.
 Seat C offered one last slug from his flask, now a little less after your fidgeting arm knocked some airborne.
 You open-mouth the rest and hand it back to a vacant reaction similar to the air vent hijacking.

-Somewhere over Indiana the lights go off in the cabin, and inside your head, and there are two fish sticks left on the plate and they taste repulsive but every last morsel will make it into your mouth for fear of never being invited back again.
+The lights go off inside the cabin, and dim inside your head, somewhere over Indiana.
+There are two fish sticks left on the plate and they taste repulsive but every last morsel will make it into your mouth for fear of never being invited back again.
 Every meal feels like an initiation into the Hood family but membership could be revoked with one uneaten and undercooked crescent roll.

 Sam is piling on his second helping and he’ll have a massive heart attack at 42 and you’ll find out about it on Facebook from his wife who’ll for some reason continue to update his page with photos every few weeks.
 There isn’t a snapshot that doesn’t involve a plate of food close by.
 You forget to go to the funeral.